"We absolutely must break free from this absurd logic of infinite growth in a finite world."

 The World of Religions – 4/10/2020 – by Virginie Larousse –

-In an interview with "Le Monde," the former Minister for Ecological Transition and the philosopher invite society to "constantly question the purpose of its choices."
-This "revolution of consciousness," they warn, is a "question of survival."
+In an interview with Le Monde, the former Minister for Ecological Transition and the philosopher urge society to "constantly question the purpose of its choices."
+This "revolution of consciousness," they warn, is a "matter of survival.".

-We do not want to live in a world where inequalities continue to grow, in a world based on values of competition, domination, predation, where human societies are disintegrating, swept away by this consumerist liberalism.
+We do not want to live in a world where inequalities continue to grow, in a world based on values of competition, domination, and predation, where human societies are disintegrating, swept away by this consumerist liberalism.

-Isn't the plan you are proposing a utopia?
+Isn't the plan you're proposing a utopia?

 FL: We have no choice.
-We are living in an unprecedented period in human history.
+We are living through an unprecedented period in human history.
 Humanity has never been as connected as it is today, where everything has an impact from one end of the planet to the other, unlike in ancient times.

 "No one will be able to live peacefully in a world marked by such inequalities."